Product Manager, Kiddom

-In the third of our blended learning series, we cover two models that are the best fit for classrooms with central learning labs.
+In this third post of our blended learning series, we cover two models that are the best fit for classrooms with central learning labs.

-In the first post, view the accompanying infographic to find out which blended learning model is best for your classroom.
+In the first post, view a blended learning infographic to find out which blended learning model is best for your classroom.
 In the second post, learn about station rotation and lab rotation.

 Let’s Start with the Basics.